Ladies and gentlemen,

 2nd Vice President: CDR David A. Patch, USN

 Immediate Past President: LT Jennifer B. Tyll, USN

 Please plan to join us for the December Quarterly Meeting at the Maine Military Museum, 50 Peary Terrace, South Portland at 11:30 AM to welcome our newly elected officers and the newest members of the Board of Directors.
 The installation ceremony will only take a few minutes as part of our normal business activities.
 Then enjoy the informal lunch with beer and wine, coffee and soft drinks.
 See the Reservation Form for more information.

-The final COLA for the 2017 fiscal year is in.
-Retired pay and Social Security benefits will be increased by 2 percent starting in January 2018.
-In other words, you will see a $20 increase for every $1000 of retired pay received.
+The final COLA for the 2018 fiscal year is in.
+Retired pay and Social Security benefits will be increased by 2.8 percent starting in January 2019.
+In other words, you will see a $28 increase for every $1000 of retired pay received.
 The final COLA is determined by comparing the average CPI of the final three months of the fiscal year to the same quarter of the prior year.
-MOAA had predicted a 1.8 percent increase but an unexpected sharp rise in oil prices in September pushed September CPI higher than anticipated.

 Our annual dues drive has ended and the Board of Directors has made an effort to connect with anyone who has not yet sent in their payment.
 We still have several members that have not paid in the past two years.
 If you fall into that category, you will be removed from our membership list and this will be the last Newsletter you receive.
 For all of you that did send in a payment, thank you for your continuing support.
 (Col Rob McAleer, Membership Chairman)

 The above dates are for your planning calendars for 2019.
 The first three Quarterly Meetings will be held at the Woodlands Club in Falmouth where we have met for a number of years.
 The last meeting date will be held at the Maine Military Museum in South Portland on Pearl Harbor Day when we will present the next Annual Leadership Award.